zyrolasting/denxi/examples/README.md

+# Xiden Examples

-If you've finished Xiden's guide, use this directory to practice it by example. **You do not need to work through all of them,** but make an effort to finish the [the required ones](#required).
+If you've finished Xiden's guide, use this directory to study and practice it by example.
 You'll pick up more as you go, since everything boils down to launchers and package definitions.
 You'll see comments every now and then asking you to look up something with `raco docs`.
 Do so.
 It will give you experience with the reference material.
+Once you feel comfortable with the reference material, you won't need the examples anymore!

-## Required
+## After the Guide

 1. [From Guide](./from-guide): The example from the guide, repeated for convenience and for comparison to later